Gisele Bündchen reacts to ex Tom Brady announcing his retirement for 2nd time

 Reports of tension in the marriage began circulating after Brady retracted his retirement status in 2022, and wound up playing another season with the Bucs.

-The couple share children Benjamin, 13, and Vivian, 10.
+The couple shares children Benjamin, 13, and Vivian, 10.
 Brady shares his eldest son, Jack, 15, with ex Bridget Moynahan.

-After announcing his retirement, Brady shared photos of his teammates from Buccaneers and the New England Patriots along with photos of his family, including both exes on his Instagram story.
+After announcing his retirement, Brady shared photos of his teammates from the Buccaneers and the New England Patriots, as well as photos of his family, including both exes on his Instagram story.

 “Thank you guys so much, to every single one of you, for supporting me,” Brady said.
 “My family, my friends, my teammates, my competitors.
 I could go on forever.
 There’s too many.
 Thank you guys for allowing me to live my absolute dream.
 I wouldn’t change a thing.
 I love you all.”